ReMEDy2 Trial

 Potential Reduction of Stroke Recurrence Risk

-We are conducting a sub-study of DM199’s potential to reduce a patients’ risk of suffering a recurrent stroke following the initial stroke as part of our ReMEDy2 clinical trial.
+In our ReMEDy2 AIS clinical trial, we are evaluating, as a secondary efficacy endpoint, the potential to reduce a patients’ risk of suffering a recurrent stroke following the initial stroke as part of our ReMEDy2 clinical trial.
 Approximately 25% of strokes are recurrent strokes with the greatest risk of recurrence occurring in the first few weeks following the first stroke.
 Recurrent strokes tend to be more disabling and fatal.

 View Phase 2 (ReMEDy1) Clinical Trial Results